infrahq/infra/docs/reference/cli-reference.md

 ## `infra identities add`

-Create an identity.
+Create an identity

 ### Synopsis

-Create an identity.
+Create an identity

-A new user identity must change their one time password before further usage.
+Note: A new user identity must change their one time password before further usage.

 ```
 infra identities add IDENTITY [flags]